-Monday 18 December 2023 Year 9 Assembly on the subjects available in Years 10-11.
-The guidance booklet to be given out for students to take home

-(also available online).

-Monday 5th February 2024 Year 9 assembly on making option choices.

-Monday 5th February 2024 Student data available online to parents and students, along with further guidance regarding option choices and the option choice form.

-Monday 12 February 2024 Parents information evening regarding option choices, including new subjects.
+Monday 3rd February 2025 Year 9 assembly on the subjects available in Years 10-11.
+The guidance booklet to be given out for students to take home (also available online).
+Friday 14th February 2025 Taster Day choices deadline Thursday 20th February 2025 Taster Day Sessions (am) Monday 3rd March 2025 Year 9 assembly on making option choices.
+Student data available online to parents and students.
+Tuesday 4th March 2025 Parents information evening regarding option choices, including new subjects.
+5th March - 21st March 2025 1:1 meetings with students during tutor time.
+March-May 2025 Timetable and Year 10 classes constructed.

-6th February - 29th February

-1:1 meetings with students during tutor time.

-March-May 2024 Timetable and Year 10 classes constructed.
 Parents will be contacted if further discussion is required about option choices or combinations of subjects.

-Monday 3 June 2024 We aim to start the new timetable on this date.
+Monday 16th June 2025 We aim to start the new timetable on this date.
 Please make every effort to ensure that you have chosen carefully.
 In exceptional circumstances we may allow students to change course before the end of June but this is not always possible due to class sizes.
-We will not allow any changes.
+We will not allow any changes after we return in September 2025.

-The Key Stage 4 Curriculum for Examination in 2026
+The Key Stage 4 Curriculum for Examination in 2027